itamarwe/itamarwe.github.io/_posts/2018-02-28-return-early-pattern.md

 ---
 layout: post
-title:  "The \"return early\" pattern"
+title: "The 'Return Early' Pattern"
 comments: true
 date: 2018-02-28
 categories: personal
 ---

-## The pattern
+## The Pattern

-In this post I would like to share a simple but very important coding pattern.
-Using it made my code much more readable.
-Since I discovered it I find it very hard to read code that doesn't employ it.
+In this post, I want to introduce a simple yet powerful coding pattern that has significantly improved the readability of my code: the "return early" pattern.
+Since adopting this approach, I've found it challenging to work with code that doesn't utilize it.

-The pattern is called "return early" because it recommends that your functions *return* as early as possible.
+The "return early" pattern advocates for functions to *return* as soon as possible.
+Let's look at an example to illustrate this concept.

-Let's dive straight into an example.
-Imagine that you have a piece of code that looks as follows:
+Consider the following piece of code:

-** the examples are in Python syntax, but relevant to any language that allows multiple return statements
+**Note:** The examples are in Python syntax, but this pattern is applicable to any language that allows multiple return statements.

 ```
 def function foo():